 Ben Fallaw, Professor of Latin American Studies, received his doctorate from the University of Chicago in 1995, and has taught Latin American history in the program since 2000.
 His research interests include politics, religion, and anticlericalism, the military, and the Maya in post-revolutionary Mexico.
 He is currently writing an ethnobiography of Yucatecan mestizo politico Bartolomé García Correa (1893-1978).
 Fallaw has directed senior honors theses at Colby on a wide range of topics from Guatemalan testimonios to the revolt of the Pingüinos in Chile.

-Britt Halvorson is an Assistant Professor of Anthropology at Colby College.
-She received her doctorate in Anthropology from the University of Michigan, where she was also the recipient of a teaching award from the University’s Graduate School and a departmental nominee for a Distinguished Dissertation Award.
-Her research examines the cultural history and practice of medical humanitarianism within religious communities, and specifically the ethics and politics of aid relationships between Christian communities in the U.S. and Sub-Saharan Africa, particularly Madagascar.
-Other research interests include global waste economies, medical risk, medical commerce, healing and African Christianities, as well as African Christian migration to the U.S. Her work has been featured in American Ethnologist, Journal of Religion in Africa, Discard Studies, and several essay collections, including the The Request and the Gift in Religious and Humanitarian Endeavors (Palgrave Macmillan).
-She has written a book based on her research, Conversionary Sites: Transforming Medical Aid and Global Christianity from Madagascar to Minnesota, which was published in 2018 by the University of Chicago Press.
+Britt Halvorson is an Associate Professor of Anthropology at Colby College.
+Her research examines the cultural history and practice of medical humanitarianism within religious communities, and specifically the ethics and politics of aid relationships between Christian communities in the U.S. and southern Africa, particularly Madagascar.
+Her recent writing focuses on moral imagination, media and race, looking at the ongoing production of banal whiteness through public story-telling about the Midwest U.S. Her work has been featured in American Ethnologist, Journal of Religion in Africa, Discard Studies, Comparative Studies in Society and History and several essay collections, including The Request and the Gift in Religious and Humanitarian Endeavors (Palgrave Macmillan).
+Her first book, Conversionary Sites: Transforming Medical Aid and Global Christianity from Madagascar to Minnesota (University of Chicago Press), won Honorable Mention in the 2020 Clifford Geertz Prize.
+Co-authored with Josh Reno, her second book grapples with questions of nationalism, race, space and the making of global heartlands and is titled Imagining the Heartland: White Supremacy and the American Midwest (University of California Press).

 Christel Kesler joined the Colby faculty in 2017.
 She previously taught at Barnard College and conducted postdoctoral work at Oxford University.